urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/01 Primitive and reference data types.md

     Objects referenced only by weak references are automatically collected Can be created with the class WeakReference WeakReference<List<String>> listReference = new WeakReference<List<String>>(new ArrayList<String>());
-    Are most often used to implement canonicalizing mappings.
-      A "canonicalized" mapping is where you keep one instance of the object in question in memory and all others look up that particular instance via pointers or somesuch mechanism
+    Are most often used to implement canonicalizing mappings A "canonicalized" mapping is where you keep one instance of the object in question in memory and all others look up that particular instance via pointers or somesuch mechanism
   Phantom
     Objects referenced by phantom references are eligible for garbage collection